lukasaric/starknet-vue/packages/core/README.md

-# `@starknet-react/core`
+# `@starknet-vue/core`

-Starknet React is a collection of React hooks for Starknet.
+Starknet Vue is a collection of Vue composables for Starknet.

 ## Installation

 ```
-npm install @starknet-react/core
+npm install @starknet-vue/core
 # or
-yarn add @starknet-react/core
+yarn add @starknet-vue/core
 ```

 ## Documentation